Born : August 8th, 1952 in Yokohama

 Originally Zaha Hadid was in charge of the design, but her plan was scrapped due to cost concerns.
 Kuma got the call for a more reasonable, sustainable design, but the new stadium still comes at a cost of 150 billion yen, three times the cost of the London Olympic Stadium.

-Plans to convert it to a soccer stadium after Tokyo 2020 has been meet with fierce opposition from local track & field officials, so its long-term plan is uncertain at the moment.
+Plans to convert it to a soccer stadium after Tokyo 2020 were cancelled due to fierce opposition from local track & field officials.
+Nonetheless, the stadium is occasionally used for J-League soccer matches.

 This Zen temple is in the Shirokanedai neighborhood of central Tokyo, one of the most expensive areas in the city.
 The U-shaped buildings that Kuma designed houses the offices and living quarters of the priests.